cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Statistics Log

-The statistics logs contains a time series of the statistics collected by Work Queue, such as number of tasks waiting and completed, number of workers busy, total number of cores available, etc. The log is activated as follows:
+The statistics logs contains a time series of the statistics collected by the manager, such as number of tasks waiting and completed, number of workers busy, total number of cores available, etc. The log is activated as follows:

 === "Python"